rukmanigopalan/adlsgen1togen2migrationsamples/src/Lift and Shift/README.md

   ```

-  **Scheduling the factory pipeline for lift and shift copy pattern**
+  **Setting up the factory pipeline for lift and shift copy pattern**

   ```powershell